chaseleto/gf_bruteforcing/bruteforcer/README.md

 ### Basic Usage

-To process word lists, you need to place the word list files in the bruteforcer/wordlists directory OR pass a parameter 'wordListFolder' and run the program:
+To process word lists, you need to place the word list files in the bruteforcer/wordlists directory OR pass a parameter 'wordlistfolder' and run the program:

 ```bash
 yarn start